 Amanda is a South Carolina native who enjoys her family time while also finding ways to volunteer in her community.
 Amanda enjoys helping to educate others on ways they can improve their family and those around them.

-Samantha McClellan is a LPC-I. She earned her Bachelor’s degree in Psychology from Columbia International University in 2011 and a Master’s degree in Professional Mental Health Counseling from Webster University in 2014.
+Samantha Waters is a LPC.
+She earned her Bachelor’s degree in Psychology from Columbia International University in 2011 and a Master’s degree in Professional Mental Health Counseling from Webster University in 2014.
 Samantha is anticipated to complete her licensure in November 2016.

-As an LPCI, Samantha has experience providing direct care and case management services to children and adults in a variety of settings.
+As an LPC, Samantha has experience providing direct care and case management services to children and adults in a variety of settings.
 Samantha is certified in Trauma-Focused Cognitive Behavioral Therapy and advocates for trauma-informed care at all levels of involvement with clients.
-Samantha is a native of South Carolina, with an understanding of the area and a desire to make a positive impact on families in Conway.
-Samantha is proud to lead the staff in Conway as the Program Supervisor.
+Samantha is a native of South Carolina, with an understanding of the area and a desire to make a positive impact on families in Columbia.
+Samantha is proud to lead the staff in Columbia as the Regional Program Director.

 Caren Stewart, LPC

 Program Supervisor, Conway, SC

 Caren E. Stewart earned her Bachelor’s degree from Coastal Carolina University in Conway, South Carolina.
 Shortly afterwards, she completed a Masters degree at Webster University in Counseling in Myrtle Beach South Carolina.
 She completed all of her coursework for her Ph.D. from Capella University, St. Louis, MA and will resume her dissertation, September 2017.
 Caren is a Licensed professional Counselor Supervisor in North Carolina and just completed her final hours to become a Licensed Professional Counselor Supervisor in the state of South Carolina and GA.
 Caren has a wide variety of experience working with all populations in mental health, substance abuse and Christian Counseling.